Symposium: Islamic Art in Contemporary Context

 These are just some of the many questions that will be addressed by the international conference Presenting “Islamic” Art in Contemporary Context, to be held in Amsterdam on 5 April 2011.
 This international gathering will bring together museum curators, art historians and cultural strategists to assess the relevance of “Islamic” art to a contemporary public.

-International conference “Islamic” Art in Contemporary Context, to be held in Amsterdam on 5 April 2011.
-This international gathering will bring together museum curators, art historians and cultural strategists to assess the relevance of “Islamic” art to a contemporary public.
 The goal of the conference is to define the most meaningful ways for museums and galleries to present art of Islamic cultures to a contemporary audience.

 Keynote speeches by Claus Peter Haase, Sheila R. Canby, Nada Shabout and Charlotte Huygens will cover relevant issues and a debate will discuss every aspect of the subject.